And42/KeyboardRemapper/README.md

 Not so many actually but just to mention:
 * Two available themes: Light and Dark; you can choose the needed one from the dropdown list in the right bottom corner
-* Export and import mappings to/from a json file (you can change it in any text editor of your choice)
+* Export and import mappings to/from a json file (you can edit it in any text editor of your choice)

 # Restrictions?